-How can I reduce the swelling in my neck?
+"How can I reduce the swelling in my neck?"

 Is the swelling in the back of my neck normal?
 It feels strange and puffy.

 Many small swellings that we develop that don't go away on their own ed up being small cysts or even a lipoma.
 A lipoma is a small benign growth of fat tissue that can feel soft and puffy.
 Occasionally a swelling in the neck can be an enlarged lymph node.
 This can occur in response to an infection, or in response to another process going on inside the body.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a detailed history of any symptoms you are having and perform a thorough physical exam of your neck region.
 This may be enough to identify the swelling.
 If your doctor is at all concerned about this swelling in your neck, he or she will order an imaging test of this region.
 Probably the highest yield test would be a CT scan, though an MRI is possible as well.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.